 8. The topic switch.

 When you’re happily discussing something, then we either don’t agree with their point of view, or they feel criticised, or we’ve asked them about something they didn’t want us to know about.
-So to gain control and win as that’s what narcissists want to win and be in control.
+To gain control and win, as that’s what narcissists wish to win and be in control.
 They’ll suddenly switch the conversation onto something else.
 Usually, something we’ve done wrong in their eyes, or something we haven’t done for them, or they will chip away at one of our insecurities.
 They project out loads of word salad to provoke us, confuse us, hurt and upset us.
-Suddenly we’re in defensive mode, and the original conversation had disappeared, then we get blamed for everything for defending ourself.
-Or we are reduced to tears, and they’ll sit back almost looking pleased and watch you cry, while still blaming it all on you.
+Suddenly we’re in defensive mode, and the original conversation had disappeared, and then we get blamed for everything for defending ourselves.
+Or we are reduced to tears, and they’ll sit back almost looking pleased and watch you cry while still blaming it all on you.

 How to disarm.
-Again observe what they do and what they switch it onto, bring it back to the original conversation, if they don’t want to, then leave them to word spew on themselves and take no part in the conversation.
+Again observe what they do and what they switch it onto, bringing it back to the original conversation.
+If they don’t want to, then leave them to word spew on themselves and take no part in the conversation.

 9. Playing the victim.

 When they’re not playing the hero, they will pity play into the role of the victim.
 They will never be the villain.
-They do this to avoid accountability, to avoid responsibility and to avoid their actual abusive behaviours and cover them up.
-They know others are kind, caring and compassionate, and they play on that to further their advantage over people, gain flying monkeys and control others opinions all while hiding their true selves.
+They do this to avoid taking responsibility to avoid being held accountable and to avoid their actual abusive behaviours and cover them up.
+They know others are kind, caring and compassionate, and they play on that to further their advantage over people, gain flying monkeys and control others’ opinions, all while hiding their true selves.
 When we’re upset over a broken promise, or something they have done, they will play victim and project something we’ve done that hurt them more, how we don’t give them the attention they believe they deserve or sympathy, how we are insecure or selfish.
-When in reality it’s us that needs it not them, yet we ended up lowering our boundaries, feeling sorry for them, forgiving them.
+When in reality, it’s us that needs it, not them, yet we ended up lowering our boundaries, feeling sorry for them, forgiving them.
 Whatever happens to us, they’ve always had worse happen to them.

 The online courses are available by Elizabeth Shaw.